mbari-org/auv-python/WORKFLOW.md

 Details of each step are described in the respective scripts and in the description of output netCDF files below.
-The output file directory structure on the local file system is as follows:
+The output file directory structure on the local file system's work directory is as follows:

     ├── data
     │   ├── auv_data